rdsea/HINC/index.md

 HINC implements the lowest layer of [the SINC Concept](http://sincconcept.github.io) by interfacing to different providers to obtain resource metadata and to control resources.
 In this view, HINC aims at supporting the slice concept by not only managing resources but also enabling the interoperability of resources.

-HINC work is initially supported by the [H2020 U-Test] (www.u-test.eu) and currently is supported by the [H2020 Inter-IoT] (http://www.inter-iot-project.eu/) through the subproject INTER-HINC.
+HINC work is initially supported by the [H2020 U-Test](www.u-test.eu) and currently is supported by the [H2020 Inter-IoT](http://www.inter-iot-project.eu/) through the subproject INTER-HINC.

 ----